mgoltzsche/rkt-compose/README.md

 rkt-compose run --name=consul --uuid-file=/var/run/consul.uuid --net=default:IP=172.16.28.2 test-resources/consul.yml &
 rkt-compose run --name=examplepod --uuid-file=/var/run/example.uuid --consul-ip=172.16.28.2 test-resources/example-docker-compose-images.yml
 ```
-In the Consul UI at http://172.16.28.2:8500/ can be observed how the pod `examplepod` gets added as consul service, checked and finally removed when the examplepod terminates.
+In the Consul UI at http://172.16.28.2:8500/ can be observed how `examplepod` gets added as consul service, checked and finally removed when it terminates.
 Actual services contained in the pod are published as tags of the pod's Consul service.

 Ping `consul` from within `examplepod`'s app `myservice` using `rkt enter --app=myservice $(cat /var/run/example.uuid) /bin/ping consul`.